 Disposable Chopsticks — I always have disposable chopsticks on hand not just because we eat a lot of udon soup for dinner, but because they’re also great for scrambling eggs, holding cake tiers in place, hasslebacking potatoes, stirring coffee, making stir fry, removing things from hot oil, mixing certain doughs, and, most importantly, for eating Cheetos without getting orange dust all over your hands.

 HUJI Stainless Steel Round Cutters (Set of 11) — Okay, so, this is not actually my top pic for round cutters but my actual top pick (which has color-coded rings) is perpetually sold out and this is my runner up.
 I love this set because of how neatly the cutters fit into the tin for storage, and in comparing other similar sets, this one had rings in standard sizes.
-You can use the biggest one to make english muffins or to coax irregularly shaped cookies into circles, and the smaller ones are great for cutting dough for pierogis, hamentashen, ravioli, and more.
+You can use the biggest one to make english muffins or to coax irregularly shaped cookies into circles, and the smaller ones are great for cutting dough for pierogi, hamentashen, ravioli, and more.

 GIR Mini 8″ Spoonula — After seeing Erin McDowell talking up GIR (which stands for Get It Right) on Instagram I had to give their products a try.
 They’re all excellent and come in a range of gorgeous colors but I truly love the mini spoonula.
 I’ve tried so many silicone spatula/spoon combos and most are frustratingly inflexible, making it impossible to scrape your dough or batter off cleanly onto the edge of a bowl.
 That is not the case with GIR’s spoonula which is the perfect blend of sturdy and flexible, and because it’s one seamless piece, it’s super easy to clean too.
-If you shop on GIR’s website use this link to get $10 off your first order of $40+.

 THE BEST BOWL COVERS EVER — I know, I know this link takes you to a page that claims to sell “plastic hair processing caps” but these are actually terribly mismarketed plastic bowl covers.
 No more wrestling with saran wrap that clings to itself or refuses to cling to the bowl, these elastic caps fit snugly around most sizes of bowls and can be used multiple times before they rip or tear.
 If you make a lot of bread, you’re going to want to keep some of these around.